 Facelift surgery, medically referred to as a rhytidectomy, is a cosmetic procedure designed to make the face and neck look more youthful.
 This is accomplished by smoothing signs of facial aging, including loose skin, wrinkles, and jowls along the lower face and jawline.
-Over time, forces like gravity, sun exposure, use of tobacco, and simply the natural aging process can cause the skin to deteriorate and make individuals appear older than they actually are.
-Increased skin laxity, the thinning of tissue, lost facial volume, and wrinkles are among many factors that can mask a patient’s youthful features.
+Over time, forces like gravity, sun exposure, use of tobacco, and simply the natural aging process can cause the skin to deteriorate and make you appear older than you actually are.
+Increased skin laxity, the thinning of tissue, lost facial volume, and wrinkles are among many factors that can mask your youthful features.

 For those seeking a more refreshed look, facelift surgery can be a powerful solution to revitalize your appearance.
 This procedure is designed to reposition and reshape the underlying facial tissues, thereby tightening and smoothing the skin.
 Plastic surgeon Geoffrey Leber, MD, FACS performs a facelift to enhance your natural beauty, rather than alter the character of your face.

 If you want to smooth signs of aging in the face and neck, a facelift may help you achieve the refreshed look you desire.
 Despite many preconceptions, there is no “appropriate” age to undergo a facelift.
 The procedure is typically suitable for patients who are in adequate health to undergo surgery and wish to improve the following concerns: